 • Our financial share in the mission and ministry of our diocese and our region will suffer in part or in whole.

 Let us emphasize that none of these cuts must be permanent: with additional income from pledges and other gifts, we can restore funding that has been reduced.
 Let us also insist that while no further cuts are planned, some might become necessary if actual income does not meet current expectations.
 We ask not only for your prayers about these matters, but also for you to rise to the occasion and address these challenges faithfully.
+Some parishioners have increased their pledge or have made financial contributions above their pledge, including one gift that has enabled the Vestry to restore our trash-collection and recycling-collection contract and another gift that will restore the purchase of bulletin inserts with Scripture lessons.
+Are there ways that you can assist with our cleaning, our mowing brigade, our office operations, or other areas of ministry?

 --Your Rector and Vestry